Family Medical Leave Act

 YOUR FAMILY & MEDICAL LEAVE ACT (FMLA) RIGHTS

 When faced with a medical situation, whether your own or someone else's in your family, you should be able to tend to it without having to worry about time away from work negatively impacting your job.
 The Family and Medical Leave Act (FMLA) of 1993 entitles employees of certain employers to take as much as 12 weeks of unpaid time away from work for specified family and medical reasons.
+The FMLA guidelines protect workers, but employers do not always abide by them — sometimes unintentionally.
+The employment law attorneys at Winston Cooks in Birmingham advocate for employees who have been denied medical leave or whose job status or work responsibilities have been negatively impacted as a result of taking time away for qualifying medical reasons.

 COVERED EMPLOYERS